Democratic National Convention 2020 tonight: How to watch Bill Clinton, AOC

 How to watch the DNC from a phone or desktop

-The Democratic National Convention livestream will be available to watch on YouTube for those who are viewing from their phones or desktops.
+The DNC livestream will be available to watch on YouTube for those who are viewing from their phones or desktops.
 Livestreams include CBS News, embedded at the top of this story, and the Democratic National Convention channel.
-(Editors' note: CBS News and CBSN, like CNET, are divisions of ViacomCBS.)
+(Editors' note: CBS News, CBSN and CNET are divisions of ViacomCBS.)
 You can also tune in to the livestream on the Democratic National Convention website.
 The convention is using the hashtag #DemConvention on all social media platforms.

 How to watch on your TV without cable